Aalto-CFD/DLBFoam/README.md

 install [pyJac](https://github.com/SLACKHA/pyJac).

-We will generate the jacobian library for the gri mechanism, using an OpenFOAM tutorial.
+We will generate the jacobian library for the GRI mechanism, using an OpenFOAM tutorial.

 ### In OpenFOAM-6 environment, do the following: